Software Development Contract Terms and Conditions

 You'll need to address if extra functionality will be required by the client and if maintenance provisions should address it.
 What are upgrading and updating requirements that are needed in relation to custom software elements and standard software modules?
 Will the upgrades or updates be forced?
 Know how these upgrades and updates will interact with the obligations of support services.

 A software development contract often provides consultancy and training services on top of the basic services.
 Will these services be defined in the beginning or discussed later?
 Does the developer have the right to refuse any ancillary services?

 If you need help with software development contract terms and conditions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.